 …in other words…

-The Rainy Season is Ending in Costa Rica!
+The 2018 Rainy Season Might End Early in Costa Rica!

 Otto was one of the latest forming hurricanes ever, the first ever hurricane to hit Costa Rica directly, and the first to ever to retain its Atlantic name as a Pacific storm after crossing the continent as a coherent system.